Table of Contents

 How Does Insolvency Work?

-When an insolvent individual or business is unable to meet their debt obligations, creditors will begin efforts to collect their due.
+When an insolvent individual or business is unable to meet their debt obligations, creditors may begin efforts to collect their due.
 At this point, insolvency can become a real problem.

-For example, if an individual holds secured debt, such as a mortgage, the lender may start foreclosure proceedings on their home.
-If these go through, the individuals will lose their home, and the bank will sell it to help recoup the debt.
-For unsecured debt, such as credit cards or personal loans, lenders may send the debt to a collections agency, which may then hound the individual in an effort to get them to pay.
+For example, if an individual holds secured debt, such as a mortgage, and can’t pay, the lender may start foreclosure proceedings on their home.
+If these go through, the individual could lose their home, since the bank could sell it to help recoup the debt.
+With unsecured debts, such as credit cards or personal loans, lenders may send the debt to a collections agency, which might then hound the individual in an effort to get them to pay.

 Insolvency vs Bankruptcy

-Insolvency and bankruptcy are not the same thing, but they are very much related.
-Here’s a quick look at the similarities and differences between the two terms.
+As we’ve seen, insolvency and bankruptcy are not the same thing.
+However, they can be closely related.
+Here’s a quick look at similarities and differences between the two terms.

 Similarities

-The main characteristic that insolvency and bankruptcy share is the inability to pay off debts.
-This may mean that an individual or business does not have the cash to pay them off or enough assets to liquidate to cover the debt.
+The main characteristic that insolvency and bankruptcy share is the debtor’s inability to pay off debts.
+This may mean that an individual or business doesn’t have the cash to pay them off as they come in or that they don’t have enough assets, including those that they could liquidate, to cover their debt.

 Differences

-The main difference between insolvency and bankruptcy is that insolvency is a state of being, whereas bankruptcy is a legal designation.
-Someone who is insolvent has not necessarily filed for bankruptcy, as there may be other tactics they can use to pay down their debt.
-Insolvency can often be reversed by negotiating with creditors or with an infusion of cash, such as an inheritance, bonus at work, or large business payment.
+The main difference between insolvency and bankruptcy is that insolvency is a financial state, whereas bankruptcy is a legal designation.
+Someone who is insolvent has not necessarily filed for bankruptcy, as there may be other tactics they could use to pay down their debt.
+Insolvency can sometimes be reversed by negotiating with creditors or with an infusion of cash, such as an inheritance, bonus at work, or large business payment.

 Here’s a look at bankruptcy vs insolvency at a glance: